lwoiton/webserv/research/Network_Programming/Beejs_Guide_to_Network_Programming/Bjs_Summary.md

 - `my_addr`: A pointer to a `struct sockaddr` that contains information about your address, including the port and IP address.
 - `addrlen`: The length in bytes of the address.

+1. Socket creation vs. binding: When you create a socket, you're essentially creating an endpoint for communication.
+However, this socket isn't yet associated with any specific address or port on your machine.
+Binding is the process of associating that socket with a specific address and port on your local machine.
+2. Purpose of binding:For server sockets: Binding is crucial because it tells the operating system which network interface and port the server should listen on for incoming connections.
+For client sockets: While not always necessary, binding can be useful if you need to specify which local interface or port to use for outgoing connections.
+3. Addressing: Binding assigns a specific local IP address and port number to the socket.
+This creates a complete address that other devices can use to communicate with your application.
+4. Port reservation: Binding reserves a specific port for your application.
+This prevents other applications from using the same port, avoiding conflicts.
+5. Connection acceptance: For server sockets, binding is a prerequisite for calling the listen() function, which allows the socket to accept incoming connections.
+6. Protocol requirements: Some protocols (like UDP) require binding even for client sockets to establish a consistent return address for incoming packets.

+In summary, while creating a socket gives you a communication endpoint, binding that socket to a specific address and port is what makes it usable for network communication in most practical scenarios, especially for servers.

 Here's an example that binds the socket to the host the program is running on, port 3490:
 ```c
 struct addrinfo hints, *res;